aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/setup.rst

    ``chmod 600 ~/.ssh/aiida_tutorial_NUM``.
 You can check check with ``ls -l`` that the permissions of this file are now ``-rw-------``.

-After that ssh key is in place, you can go two routes, editing one configuration file, which is a nice trick to have up your sleve, or pasting a long command in your terminal, which is convenient.
-If you prefer the configuration route add the following block your ``~/.ssh/config`` file:
+After that ssh key is in place, you can add the following block your ``~/.ssh/config`` file:

 .. code::